Skip to main content

 Reading these results:

-1. The highest-impact fault line (harm_prevention, impact 0.62) is resolvable — agent-report is simply missing the value.
-Adding it to the card resolves the fault line without any architectural changes.
+• Highest impact (harm_prevention, 0.62) is resolvable: agent-report is missing the value.
+Adding it resolves the fault line without architectural changes.

-2. The accuracy priority mismatch (impact 0.34) is worth addressing but not urgent.
+• accuracy priority mismatch (0.34) is worth addressing but not urgent.
 A team-level policy can establish a floor priority weight.

-3. The caution divergence (impact 0.18) is complementary — agent-risk is supposed to be more cautious.
-No action needed.
+• caution divergence (0.18) is complementary — agent-risk is supposed to be more cautious.
+No action needed; it shows up in specializations for agent-risk as expected.

 Resolvable